ravachol/kew/README.md

 ## Visulizations / Chroma

-You can add visualizations to kew by installing Chroma:
+Starting with kew 4.0, you can add visualizations to kew by installing Chroma:

 https://github.com/yuri-xyz/chroma